 Some examples of behavioral questions are:

-- Tell me about a time where you influenced or pushed back on a tech design.
+- Tell me about a time when you influenced or pushed back on a tech design.

 - Tell me about a time that you made a trade-off call that involved engineering